Does Facebook Suggest Friends Who Look at Your Profile?

 When Facebook – and let’s talk about people in particular – suggests a specific profile, how does it make that choice?
 Have these people viewed our profile?
 Have they searched for our username on the platform?
 Or are there other factors that determine it?

-The friends suggestions on Facebook come under the section People you may know.
+The friend suggestions on Facebook come under the section People you may know.
 There are several metrics that go behind this section using which the platform recommends friends to you.

 To answer the question at hand, though, Facebook clearly outlines that it doesn’t show friend suggestions based on who views your profile.
 So, if you’re getting random suggestions on the platform, you don’t have to worry about them being your stalkers.